johnB007/Blogs-Ive-Written-for-MSFT/DefenderForServers.md

 - ☐ **Post-cutover drift checks are scheduled**
   - Weekly review for stale signatures, offboarded devices, broken telemetry, and policy drift.

-### Final Handoff Decision

-- ✅ **Proceed** when all checklist items in Sections 2, 3, and this section are complete.
-- ❌ **Hold deployment** if any critical trust, proxy, policy, or service baseline checks fail.